EDFilms/PSDto3D/README.md

 1. Install **[Visual Studio for Windows](https://visualstudio.microsoft.com/vs/older-downloads/)**

-    -   Each version of Maya is native to a specific version of Visual Studio.
+    -   PSDtoMaya matches Maya's development environment.
+Each version of Maya is native to a specific version of Visual Studio.
 Plug-ins for older versions of Maya can be build with newer version of Visual Studio, if corresponding MSVC build tools (also called Platform Toolset) and Windows SDK are installed.
 These can be selected under **Individual Components** during install.
 The list below shows which versions are required for each.
 Alternately, check `\devkitBase\devkit\README.md` in the Maya devkit.
         -   Maya 2020:  Built with **VS2017** which is **MSVC v141**, using Windows SDK **10.0.10586** and **Qt 5.15.2**

         -   Maya 2022 and 2023:  Built with **VS2019** which **MSVC v142**, using Windows SDK **10.0.18362.0** and **Qt 5.15.2**